phantomdiorama/shed/README.md

 So... here’s shed.

-It’s a bash script that uses readability-cli to download stripped-down pages, links a minimal stylesheet ([SPCSS](https://susam.github.io/spcss/) by default), and creates a html file with a human-readable filename.
+It’s a bash script that uses readability-cli to download stripped-down pages and creates a html file with a human-readable filename.

+The resulting files are **not styled**.
+However, you can use CSS styling by adding a file called `style.css` to the same directory.
+I use [SPCSS](https://susam.github.io/spcss/).

 ## requirements